crystal-lang/crystal-book/docs/tutorials/basics/60_methods.md

 ## Returning a value

-Methods may also return a value:
+Methods return a value which becomes the value of the method call.
+By default, it's the value of the last expression in the method:

 ```crystal-play
 def adds_2(n : Int32)